 - Try having lots of protein before and after a workout to minimize muscle-protein breakdown during a workout, and maximize recovery afterwards.
 My favourite protein sources are grass-fed steaks, wild seafood, bone broth, and collagen peptides for smoothies.
 (Collagen peptides are not a good idea if you are low in vitamin B12.
-It would be better to have homemade meat stock which includes vitamin B12 along with the collagen.)
+It would be better to have homemade meat stock which includes vitamin B12 in the animal fats along with the collagen.)

 - Try eating more of your food earlier in the day and limiting food after sundown.
 This would help coordinate your food intake to your body’s circadian rhythm—making fat storage less likely and fat-burning more likely.

 - Try experimenting with time-restricted eating for a simple way of getting into a calorie deficit.
 The most popular way is 16:8 intermittent fasting, where you eat for an 8-hour window each day.
-(May also subtle improve nutrient partitioning by not eating when you’re inactive improving fat-burning, and eating before and after a workout for best workout performance and recovery.)
+(May also subtly improve nutrient partitioning by not eating when you’re inactive, improving fat-burning, and eating before and after a workout for best workout performance and recovery.)
 Not all women like intermittent fasting, as it can make some shaky or irritable, so be sure to pay attention to how you’re feeling.